connorkapoor/windowspaceauction/README.md

 - Animated winner announcement with confetti
 - Responsive design for all devices
 - Admin panel to manage auction end time
+- Persistent bids across all users with Vercel Blob

 ## Technologies Used